corykim/eyetv-export-scripts/README.md

 3. Save the script to the location:
 	/Library/Application Support/EyeTV/Scripts/TriggeredScripts/RecordingDone.scpt
 4. You should now have a compiled version of this script that is ready to handle any newly completed recordings.
+5. Restart EyeTV so that it discovers the change.

 Dependencies